coders-school/stl/module4/homework/Adaptors/README.md

 |pop()  | removes the element from the stack        |
 |emplace()  | constructs the element in-place and adds to the structure        |

-### Examples of usage
+#### Examples of usage
-- can be used to simulate putting stuff into backpack
+- can be used to simulate putting stuff into backpack (elements added first will be on the bottom)
+- can be used to simulate building a tower (elements added first will be on the bottom)